Today, I Make my Voice Count

 Regardless, I believe it is my social responsibility to take these actions via social media to support myself and others who seek a better life for themselves and their communities than they had the day before.

 I have accepted fear as a part of life – specifically the fear of change.
 I have gone ahead despite the pounding in the heart that says, “turn back.” – Erica Jong

-To ignore a loveless act doesn’t make it go away.
+To ignore a loveless act by quieting our voice doesn’t make it go away.
 The attitude of “they’re going to do it anyway” is to allow the bully to continue to push us around.
 We who still hold the value of love in our hearts must do what we can, no matter how small, to bring the light of love to those who have lost it.